DaoCloud/DaoCloud-docs/docs/en/docs/download/modules/middleware/mysql.md

 ## Verification

-To verify the integrity of the downloaded offline installation package and checksum file, execute the following command in the directory:
+To verify the integrity of the downloaded offline installation package and checksum file, run the following command in the directory:

 ```sh
 echo "$(cat mysql_0.11.1_amd64_checksum.sha512sum)" | sha512sum -c